tomwechsler/Active_Directory_Manage_with_PowerShell/README.md

 # Active Directory Manage with PowerShell
-That's what this repo is all about!
+That's what this repo is all about (CompTIA Linux+ XK0-005)!